Vegan choline deficiency has been a hot topic lately, so you may be wondering what is choline and what are the benefits of choline?

 Eat plant-based foods high in choline

 Although animal products like eggs, fish, chicken, beef liver, and scallops contain the highest concentrations of choline, vegans can get some choline from their diets if they select plant-based foods with choline content.
 However, most vegan sources of choline are quite low.
-The chart below summarizes the best dietary vegan sources of choline and highlights one of the star vegan choline-rich foods – wheat germ.
+Below are the best dietary vegan sources of choline.
+As you will see soybeans and wheat germ are the star of the show, providing almost 50% of the Recommended Daily Value.

 Nuts, such as almonds, cashews, brazil nuts, flax seeds, pistachios are high in choline content.
 Edamame is also a great source of vegan choline.
 Legumes such as chickpeas, kidney beans, and pinto beans are also great sources of vegan choline.